 It seems easy to just give your pup food when they want it.
 It's only when the weight and health problems start creeping in that people begin asking their vet “how much food should I feed my dog?”.

 And the truth is, that when talking about how much to feed a dog, there’s not just one answer.
-It depends on age, weight, activity levels and even if they’re pregnant.
+It depends on life stage, body condition, activity levels and even if they’re pregnant or lactating.
 But hopefully, we can help you figure out the right amount of food for your pooch - let’s get started!

 Why is it important to feed a dog the right amount?